Pee Dee Research & Education Facilities

 The Pee Dee Research & Education Center was established in 1911 near the City of Florence.
 It was reestablished in 1985 at its current location on 2,300 acres.
 There are 800 acres for research plots, 1,000 acres of forest, and the remaining 500 acres consist of buildings, roads, ponds, and swamps.

-In addition to the main office, there are several other facilites scattered across Pee Dee REC grounds.
+In addition to the main office, there are several other facilities scattered across Pee Dee REC grounds.
 There is a turf laboratory/maintenance building located near the turf research area.
-The entire turf field laboratory and plots consitute about 12 acres with various irrigation possibilities.
+The entire turf field laboratory and plots constitute about 12 acres with various irrigation possibilities.
 For more information, please visit the Turfgrass homepage.
 Pee Dee REC faculty also utilize barns, greenhouses, and silos for storage and research purposes.